This is the second chapter.

 They got it all wrong.

 They got it very, very wrong.
 Zs are smart and fast, but they aren’t immortal, and … they aren’t dead.
-As Ben once said on Lost… “Dead is dead.
+As Ben once said on the TV series Lost… “Dead is dead.
 You don’t come back from that.”
 Zs aren’t dead, they are in fact very much alive.
 But they aren’t really human any more, either.
 They are infected.
 Infected in a way that destroys higher brain function, yet maintains and heightens lower functions.
 If anything, speed and agility are often increased.
 This, combined with reduced sensitivity (or perhaps no sensitivity) to pain, means that stopping a Z or a pack of Zs requires a lot of fire power.
 The shotgun is still the weapon of choice for zombie killing.
 Semi-automatic is good, fully-automatic better, double-barrel better than nothing.
 The head-shot method still works very well on Zs.
 Yet other methods also work.
 Zs aren’t immortal.
 They can be drowned but it takes longer than for healthy humans.
 They can be burned, boiled, or otherwise cooked to the point that muscle no longer functions and blood congeals.
 They can be hacked apart to the point where sufficient blood loss deprives the brain, nerves, and muscles of oxygen and nutrients.
 There has to be an awful lot of hacking though, since their blood clotting factor is off the charts.
 Major cuts and amputations seem to heal in seconds rather than minutes.
 Half a Z can still rip you apart before it dies.

 One thing was still true, Zs are hungry … very, very hungry.
 In addition to shutting down higher brain function, the HZV virus increases metabolism, requiring higher continuous nutrition levels.
 Zs need to eat.
 Unfortunately this does not equate to a faster rate of death by starvation.
 Zs can live an uncannily long time with no food or water before succumbing.
 Oh, and one more thing, Zs will eventually resort to eating each other if no other food source is available.